pwwang/xqute/README.md

         ...
 ```

-You have to use the trap command in the wrapped script to update job status, return code and clear the lock file.
+You have to use the trap command in the wrapped script to update job status, return code and clear the job id file.